How to Transfer Assets to a Trust in Virginia

 • Complete their specific forms for changing account ownership

-If you have joint accounts, be sure to handle the ownership transfer carefully so both parties retain access to the account after the change.
+If you have joint accounts, handle the ownership transfer carefully so that both parties can access the account after the change.

 Transferring Vehicles in Virginia